DanielOaks/ircv3-specifications/extensions/resume.md

 4. Replays the client's session to the new client.
 5. Sends `RESUMED` or `QUIT`+`JOIN` messages to other clients as appropriate.
 6. Sends clients that have the reconnecting user `MONITOR`'d one `RPL_MONOFFLINE` numeric and one `RPL_MONONLINE` numeric indicating that the user has reconnected.
 The timestamps on both these messages, if sent, SHOULD be the current time.
-7. If message history could not be replayed (because it is not stored, or for any other reason), sends the new client a `RESUME WARN` message making them aware of this.
+7. If message history could not be replayed (because it is not stored, or for any other reason), sends the new client a `WARN RESUME HISTORY_LOST` message making them aware of this.

 On a successful request, the session information that MUST be applied from the old client and replayed includes, but is not limited to: